-Position a rear end cover gasket, when used, over the rear end of the crankcase, making sure the oil hole in the gasket lines up with the oil hole in the crankcase.
-Position the end cover oil seal ring, if used, in the groove in the end cover boss.
+Position a new rear end cover gasket, when used, over the rear end of the crankcase, making sure the oil hole in the gasket lines up with the oil hole in the crankcase.
+Position end cover with oil seal ring, if used, installed over crankcase and end cover gasket.
 The end cover should be positioned correctly in relation to the oil holes in the gasket and crankcase.
-As the end cover is positioned, the oil seal ring must be compressed as it is positioned in the crankshaft.
 Secure end cover to crankcase with cap screws and lock washers.

 If the opposite end cover requires an oil seal which was removed on disassembly, a new seal should be pressed into end cover.
-Position new end cover gasket and carefully install end cover over crankshaft and to crankcase avoiding damage to the seal.
-Secure end cover with cap screw and lock washers (220-250 inch pounds).
+Position new end cover gasket and carefully install end cover over crankshaft and to crankcase, avoiding damage to the seal.
+Secure end cover with cap screw and lock washers.

-INSTALLING PISTONS AND CONNECTING RODS
+PISTONS AND CONNECTING RODS

 If new wrist pin bushings are to be used, they should be pressed into the connecting rods so that the oil hole in the bushing lines up with the one in the rod.
-The new bushings should then be reamed or honed to provide between .0002 in. (.005 mm) and .0007 in. (.018 mm) clearance on the wrist pin.
+The new bushings should then be reamed or honed to provide between 0.0002 in and 0.0007 in. clearance on the wrist pin.
 Position connecting rod in piston and press in wrist pin so that lockwire hole in the pin aligns with that of the piston.
-Install new lockwire through piston and wrist pin and lock same by snapping short end into lockwire hole at the bottom of the piston (Fig. 3).
-Teflon plugs in wrist pin ends may be used instead of the lockwires (Fig. 3).
+Install new lockwire through piston and wrist pin and lock same by snapping short end into lockwire hole at the bottom of the piston (Fig. 7).
+Teflon plugs in wrist pin ends may be used instead of the lockwires (Fig. 22).

-Install piston rings in correct location with ring pip marks up (Fig. 18).
+Install piston rings in correct location with ring pipmarks up (Fig. 24).
 Stagger the position of the ring gaps.

-Prelubricate piston, piston rings, wrist pin, and connecting rod bearings with clean engine oil before installing them in the compressor.
+Prelubricate piston, piston rings, wrist pin and connecting rod bearings with clean engine oil before installing them in the compressor.
 Remove connecting bolts and bearing cap from one connecting rod.
 Turn crankshaft so one of its connecting rod journals is in the downward, center position.
-Compress the rings in their respective grooves with a ring compression tool.
-Insert the connecting rod with piston through the top of the cylinder whose journal is down.
-Position and attach the bearing cap to the connecting rod making sure the bolt lock washers are properly positioned on the cap.
-Tighten connecting rod bolts (105-120 inch pounds) and bend the two new lock washer prongs up against the hex head of the bolt.
+Compress the rings with a ring compression tool and insert the connecting rod with piston through the top of the cylinder whose journal is down.
+Position and attach the bearing cap to the connecting rod, making sure the bolt lock washers are properly positioned on the cap.
+Tighten connecting rod bolts evenly and bend the two new lock washer prongs up against the hex head of the bolt.
 Install the other connecting rod and piston in the same manner.